Health and Safety Abroad

 The Education Abroad Team in the International Programs Office is committed to your health and safety while abroad.
 Provided on these pages are general health and safety guidelines; following these protocols will play an important role in a successful study abroad experience.
 Please review this important information by clicking "Staying Healthy Abroad" or "Staying Safe Abroad" from the left.
-Also, check out these Travel Tips to know before you go abroad!
 For questions, please contact Andrea Drake, Director of International Health, Safety, and Security.

 UMass Emergency International Travel Insurance